rage/mooc.fi/docs/graphql.md

 }
 ```

-Note that even if you could leave the query unnamed, it would then be assigned a random name that's not very helpful in the context.
+Note that even if you could leave the query unnamed, it would then be assigned a random type name which would be less helpful.

 Run `npm run graphql-codegen` in the frontend folder.
 This will generate a bucketload of useful typings and other code.